marshl/Lobster/README.md

  - **ID**: The ID field of the table.
 This ID column can have an optional sequence element defined, which will be incremented and used to insert new IDs in the column.
 Otherwise the MAX+1 of the column will be used.
  - **CLOB_DATA**: The column where the data for the file will be stored.
 CLOB_DATA columns must also have the dataType element, which determines thee Oracle data type that will be used to insert the file into the database (CLOB, BLOB, or XMLTYPE).
 A table can have multiple CLOB_DATA fields, but they must each have a different DataType.
  - **MNEMONIC**: The mnemonic column is what is used by Lobster to tie the database file to the local file, and is usually the name of the local file with no file extension.
- - **DATETIME:** Date time columns are automatically set to SYSDATE when the file is created or updated.
+ - **DATETIME**: Date time columns are automatically set to SYSDATE when the file is created or updated.
- - **FOREIGN_KEY:** The foreign key column is used by Lobster when using a table that has a parent able defined.
+ - **FOREIGN_KEY**: The foreign key column is used by Lobster when using a table that has a parent able defined.
 The foreign key column will map to the ID column of the parent table.
  - **MIME_TYPE**: The mime type column stores the type of the file that is clobbed.
 When you insert a new file through Lobster, it will prompt you for the mime type to use if the table has a mime type field.
 THe mime types in the database are converted to file extensions before being mapped to local files using the MimeTypes.xml file (discussed further below)
  - **FULL_NAME**: The full name column is a special case that will be rarely used.
 It is a column in the WorkRequestTypes table that is stored as an init-capped copy of the mnemonic.